Kenton MIDI USB Host MkII

 higher output than shown).

 This product is supplied with a multi-region power supply which is suitable for use in the UK, EU, US/Canada and AUS/NZ.

 |Please refer to the manual for more details|

-You can connect one "Class Compliant" USB device to the MIDI USB Host.
-The device must be
+You can connect one "Class Compliant" USB device directly into the MIDI USB Host.
+If your host has the